 SolarCity (now acquired by Tesla) is the leader in full-service solar power systems for homes, businesses and governments providing custom design, financing, installation and monitoring.
 SolarCity wanted a complete redesign of their website to generate more leads, increase user engagement and drive organic traffic to their website.

 My team and I were under extreme pressure to move fast and deliver this brand, new website within 4 weeks.
-The combination of a hard deadline, lean team and limited resources meant we needed to get the website’s information architecture right rather quickly.
+The combination of a hard deadline, lean team and limited resources meant we needed to get the website’s information architecture right quickly.

 Next, I conducted a heuristic evaluation of the website by scrutinizing the structure/layout and identifying usability issues.

 1. Outdated UI.
 Website hasn’t been updated in 2 years.